 The most common Japanese maple diseases are caused by fungal infection.
 Canker can attack through bark damage.
 Sap oozes from the canker in the bark.
 A mild case of canker will resolve itself, but heavy infection will kill the tree.

 Verticillium wilt is another common Japanese maple disease.
 It is a soil dwelling fungus with symptoms that include yellowing leaves that fall prematurely.
-It sometime affects only one side of the tree, leaving the other looking healthy and normal.
+It sometimes affects only one side of the tree, leaving the other looking healthy and normal.
 Sap wood may also become discolored.

-Moist, sunken bruising on leaves is a sign of Anthracnose.
+Moist, sunken bruising on leaves is a sign of anthracnose.
 The leaves eventually rot and fall.
 Again, mature Japanese maple trees will probably recover but young trees may not.

 Proper annual pruning, cleaning up of fallen leaves and twigs, and yearly replacement of mulch will help prevent the infection and spread of these Japanese maple tree diseases.